-Format cont'd: As some of the coursework will be collaborative (Culturally Relevant & Critical Community Science Team Project), students will need to demonstrate a willingness to compromise, and will be expected to treat their fellow team members with patience and respect.
-Students will complete both peer and personal evaluations as part of their team project.
+Format: As some of the coursework will be collaborative (Culturally Sustaining & Critical Community Science Team Project), students will need to demonstrate a willingness to compromise and will be expected to treat their fellow team members with patience and respect.
+Students will complete both peer and self-evaluations as part of their team project.
 These evaluations will count towards the assessment of the project work.
 While a couple of class sessions are dedicated to project work time, students must also be prepared to meet with their teammates outside of scheduled class times.
-All team members must be active throughout project development and must be present for meetings outside of class sessions, even if they feel that their portion of the project is complete.
+All team members must be active throughout project development and must be present for meetings outside of class sessions, even if their portion of the project is complete.